 Metal Gear Solid V: The Phantom Pain

-Kojima’s last Metal Gear Solid game for Konami also happens to be his grandest moment yet.
+Kojima’s last Metal Gear Solid game for Konami still happens to be his grandest moment yet (until Death Stranding finally sees the light of day).
 Taking the franchise into the realms of open world seems to have been an inspired decision, with so much to do and missions to complete that you will be playing for hours.
 We also love the way you can tackle just about everything in multiple fashions – run and gun or sneaking around are just two ways you can complete objectives, each causing different reactions.
 We also recommend you check out the prequel, Ground Zeroes, too.

 With the Mad Max: Fury Road movie being a critical and box office hit, the long-awaited Mad Max game needed to be every bit as good.
 Cleverly, the massively open-world adventure took the hand-to-hand fighting system from the Batman: Arkham series, which makes being on foot and exploring post-apocalyptic ruins more fun, while the car combat is fluid and great fun.
 There’s not really much of a plot – you must rebuild your car after the first one was stolen – but then there isn’t in the Mad Max films either.
 Doesn’t stop us loving them so much.

-You might have previously wondered what a "toys to life" game was, and with Disney Infinity and Skylanders struggling in recent times, you might never have found out.
+You might have previously wondered what a "toys to life" game was, and with Disney Infinity and Skylanders having fallen by the wayside, you might never have found out.
 Lego, however, continues to expand its Dimensions series with new sets and game add-ons that are superb each time.
 For once a USB portal is used for more than just transporting characters into a game, at times it becomes an integral part of the on-screen puzzles.
 Plus, with the amount of licensed characters that feature, including Batman, Doctor Who and Back to the Future's Marty McFly, there's always something for everyone.

 Star Wars Battlefront II